Mpugliese7/robo-advisor/README.md

 # robo-advisor

-A solution for the "Robo Advisor Project
+A solution for the "Robo Advisor" Project

 # Prerequisites
     Anaconda 3.7